What is an EEG and what does it show?

 What happens during an EEG?

-• Clean your scalp (the skin on your head)
+• The doctor, a nurse or a technician will clean your scalp (the skin on your head)

-• Attach electrodes to your scalp using a sticky paste.
+• They attach electrodes to your scalp using a sticky paste.
 An electrode is a small round metal disk which can sense electrical activity in your brain

 • The electrodes are attached by wires to a machine which shows the electrical activity

-EEG’s are not painful and you will normally feel perfectly comfortable.
-Your doctor will tell you how to prepare for the test before you go.
+EEG’s do not cause discomfort and the electrodes do not produce any sensation.
+Your doctor is likely to tell you how to prepare for the test before you go.

 How long does an EEG take?